csci104/site/labs/lab1/index.md

 This step assumes that you have already finished the git, GitHub, and SSH key setup from Lab 0.

-Once you are inside the correct working directory, type the following commands (**replace the `username` in `hw-username` with your actual USC Net Id, the same goes for everything that follows**):
+Once you are inside the correct working directory, type the following commands (**replace the `username` in `hw-username` with your actual USC Net Id, the same goes for everything that follows.
+Your USC NetId is your USC email address without the "@usc.edu" part, not the 10-digit Student ID**):

 *`[native]`*